levi-wj/stylestage/README.md

 ## Theme

 The concept for the theme is a scrapbook.
-We will incorporate skeumorphic designs that imitate polaroid photos, post-it notes, tape, newspaper clippings, etc.
+We will incorporate skeuomorphic designs that imitate polaroid photos, post-it notes, tape, newspaper clippings, etc.

 All the major blocks of content will look like polaroid photos, with big white margins, filtered/desaturated colors, and handwritten-looking notes written on the edges.